-I already have an account, but have forgotten the password.
+I already have an account, but have forgotten the password/login.
 What do I do?

 On the Log In page, there is a link called “Forgot your password?” which, once you click it, will prompt you for the email you used for DRAW.
 This will send you an send you instructions on how to reset your password.

 What happens to the information I transcribe?